Submission Shark BJJ Interview

-Yes I think so.
-Bc i would have loved to known about it sooner so I'm sure others will feel the same.
-But also i hope it doesn't ever lose its authenticity the more people do it.
+Yes, I think so.
+Bc, I would have loved to know about it sooner so I'm sure others will feel the same.
+But also I hope it doesn't ever lose its authenticity the more people do it.

 Have any of your training partners pushed you to reach your full potential?

-Yes all of my training partners do.
-But i would def say their are certain ones (the higher belts that were there since i started) that push me even more bc they believe in me and see what i need to do to improve.
+Yes, all of my training partners do.
+But I would def say there are certain ones (the higher belts that were there since I started) that push me even more bc they believe in me and see what I need to do to improve.

 When you were first starting, what was the most difficult concept of Brazilian jiu-jitsu that you had trouble getting?

 The pressure was bc it just felt awkward at first being so close to strangers lol.

 Everyone at my gym is very respectful and made me feel comfortable pretty quick.

 What makes you want to inspire and motivate others?